How Airtime Scratch Cards Works

 While it has primarily been impossible to guess telephone service providers’ airtime scratch cards 16-digits, get it right, and get yourself some free airtime, it has been the center of conspiracy theories and one of life’s greatest miseries.

-How it is almost impossible to randomly guess just 16 digits, what security features they actually use and many more such questions have intrigued many users.
+Many users have been intrigued by the almost impossible task of randomly guessing just 16 digits, what security features they actually use, and other such questions.

 Scratch card usage is common nowadays.
 Statistics show that at least 1 in 3 Kenyans own a mobile phone, which could increase to 89% service coverage in less than 10 years.